sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/README.md

   <img width=50% src="https://user-images.githubusercontent.com/44863827/151421614-a28fb23b-cc31-41fd-82cd-3189c621231c.png">

-- Results can be furtherly aggregated for ADM2 and ADM1 levels by creating a new column ADM2_EAI ADM1_EAI and summing all EAI for the same ADM2 and ADM1 code.
+- Results can be furtherly aggregated for ADM2 and ADM1 levels by creating a new column ADM2_EAI ADM1_EAI and summing all EAI using ADM2_code and ADM1_code as index.

 -------------------------------